ciudadanointeligente/ciudadanoi-en/_projects/009-candideitorg.markdown

 date: 2012-03-01 14:46:22
 img: candideitorg.png
 thumb: candideitorg-thumb.png
-description: Candideit.org es la máquina que te permite comparar opciones en una elección.
-Aquí podrás definir cuál es tu candidato ideal (idea, opción, lista, etc) en base a un conjunto de preguntas.
+description: Candideit.org is the machine that lets you compare options in an election.
+Here you are able to define which is your ideal candidate (idea, option, etc.) based on a set of questions.
 site_url: http://candideit.org
 status: activo
 ---